jon077/arduino-oddwires-robot/README.md

 Overall, it works pretty well, but sometimes the sound bounces off of diagonal walls.
 Measuring perpendicular works really well.

+### Follow Wall
+Follow wall is an attempt to navigate the robot along a wall using the ultrasonic sensor to feel its way down the wall.

 ## Next Steps
 * See the issues for next steps